tamtridung/Google_Game_Data_Analysis/README.md

 ## Next Steps
 - Deep dive analysis into 5 categories: **ACTION - SIMULATION - RACING - ROLE PLAYING - STRATEGY**
-- Analysis more in some hug installation game like: PugG, LienMinhHuyenThoai,...
+- Analysis more in some huge installation game like: PugG, LienMinhHuyenThoai,...